Saa language: Phonology

 The consonants of Sa include b, d, g, h, k, l, m, n, ng (as in English "singer"), p, r, s, t, and w.
 In most dialects there is also j (occasionally written "ts"), which is apparently an allophone of t found before the vowels i and u although speakers regard it separately.
 Most speakers also use labiovelar bw, mw and pw, although from some speakers of outlying dialects these are indistinguishable from normal b, m and p.
 In addition to these consonants, the northern dialect has a bilabial f.
 In this dialect s may be pronounced like English sh.

 As a general rule, clusters of consonants do not occur within a syllable.
 Word roots may begin with a pair of consonants, but in speech the first of these consonants is usually either dropped or attached to the final syllable of the preceding word.

-In addition to the five standard vowels (a, e, i, o and u), Sa is generally believed to have additional mid-high vowels ê (intermediate between e and i) and ô (intermediate between o and u).
+In addition to the five standard vowels (a, e, i, o and u), certain authors have proposed that Sa has additional mid-high vowels ê (intermediate between e and i) and ô (intermediate between o and u).
 Not all authors have recognised these extra vowels, but they have been accepted by local teachers of vernacular literacy and are used in the Bible Society's recent Gospel translations.
 Vowels are distinguished for length, with long vowels (aa, ee, etc.) often occurring where a consonant has historically been lost.
 Vowels can occur alone or in various combinations.

 Stress is normally on the penultimate syllable of a word.
 However, syllables that end with a consonant or a long vowel take stress in precedence to other syllables.